 Although the physics are slightly different, boundary layer control is like the difference between playing air hockey with the table turned off… or playing with it turned on.

 Done well, this is neither complicated nor a safety issue.
-Synergy provides the ideal form for utilizing several proprietary BLC technologies developed and refined for laminar bodies by John McGinnis since the 1970s.
+Synergy provides the ideal form for utilizing several proprietary BLC technologies developed and refined for laminar bodies by John McGinnis since the late 1970s.

 Wake Immersed Propulsion